 Features inside the Zoox robotaxi include wireless phone charging pads and an open-air roof.
 Zoox L5 It was designed from the ground up as a passenger vehicle.
 This has given it advantages over other companies that have adapted existing vehicles to autonomous driving technology.

 However, Evans acknowledged the possibility of working with Amazon on package delivery in the future.
 “First we will move people.
 Here's where the question lies.
-This is the greatest benefit for society, cities and all people involved, ie also for customers, "he said in an interview with Bloomberg TV.
+This is the greatest benefit for society, cities and all the people involved, ie also for customers, "she said in an interview with Bloomberg TV.
 "But yes, I admit that if we manage to move people, especially with this footprint, at some point we could also move packages".

 The race has started.
 Alone.